 Looking at the Lesser Known Weed Withdrawal Symptoms

-If you have been a heavy user of marijuana currently quitting weed, first let us congratulate you on making a wise decision and one well worth pursuing for your overall health and happiness.
+If you have been a heavy user of marijuana, currently quitting weed, first let us congratulate you on making a wise decision and one well worth pursuing for your overall health and happiness.

 But now, you may be coping with cannabis withdrawal symptoms and ask, does marijuana cause night sweats?
 Night sweats are not as well-known as other symptoms, but managing them might require the help of a medical detox specialist.

 Catalina Behavioral Health can support you during every phase of your recovery journey, starting with a safe medical detox.
 Our team can guide you through the uncomfortable withdrawal symptoms and provide counseling, guidance, and medical assistance.
-Our entire team at our Tucson specializes in treating substance abuse and related mental health disorders.
+Seeking support is important for managing the impact of withdrawal on daily life.

 Learn how you can stop smoking weed comfortably and safely by choosing the help of treatment professionals who can help you experience a safe and effective recovery process.